Quantum-Game/qg-encyclopedia/elements/beam-splitter.md

 * The Fizeau experiment of 1851 to measure the speeds of light in water
 * The Michelson-Morley experiment of 1887 to measure the effect of the (hypothetical) luminiferous aether on the speed of light
 * Bell test experiments (from ca. 1972) to demonstrate consequences of quantum entanglement and exclude local hidden variable theories
-* Wheeler's delayed choice experiment of 1978, 1984 etc., to test what makes a photon behave as a wave or a particle and when it happens
+* Wheeler's delayed-choice experiment of 1978, 1984 etc., to test what makes a photon behave as a wave or a particle and when it happens

 ## Further reading